 Picture a romantic ruined 15th century manor house set beside a lazy river in a tiny, picturesque village and you’ll find yourself at Minster Lovell Hall, our next stop.
 Feel the history as you wander the grounds among the ruins beside the River Windrush.

-Day Four: Rococo Gardens
+Day Five: Rococo Gardens

 Our journey takes us to the south Cotswolds where there’s so much to explore!
 We first escape to the unique Rococo Gardens where we can roam free, relax, restore and rediscover among this haven of peace and tranquility.